ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 [Azul Prime VM](https://www.azul.com/products/prime)                                                                | 17.0.7      |x86_64
 [Eclipse OpenJ9 VM](https://www.eclipse.org/openj9)                                                                 | 17.0.6      |x86_64

 For each JVM, the only specific tuning parameters were the initial heap size, typically set to 1m (e.g., -Xms1m), and the maximum heap size, which varies depending on the application category.
-However, within the same category of tests, these heap tuning flags remained the same.
+However, within the same category of tests, the heap tuning flags remained the same.

 In the case of Graal Native Image, no specific compilation parameters were used (i.e., no Profile-Guided Optimizations, no G1 GC).
 An example of such a compilation log can be read [here](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/spring-petclinic/results/linux/x86_64/jdk-17/logs/native-image-build-1.log).